 Why is it that all the people who write about freedom are capitalists?
 What do socialists have to say about freedom, if anything?

-The best thing to do if you get fired is to gather up your worldly possessions and hit the road in search of your next adventure.
+The best thing to do if you get fired is to follow the example of Howard Roark: gather up your worldly possessions and hit the road in search of your next adventure.

 Most people have to work to earn a living, but who chooses to work and who can say they were forced to work by their employer?